Number of staff and nature of the first instance authority

 Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the determining authority?

-International Protection Agency (IPA) 21[1] Ministry for Home Affairs, National Security and Law Enforcement Yes No
+International Protection Agency (IPA) 22[1] Ministry for Home Affairs, Security and Employment Yes

 The IPA is still far from being able to carry its mission autonomously and, up to the moment, heavily relies on the support provided by the European Union Agency for Asylum.
-In 2021, the IPA had only 5 caseworkers in charge of conducting interviews and 3 officials drafting decisions out of the 23 staff total staff employed.
+In 2023, the IPA had 3 officials drafting decisions out of the 22 staff total staff employed.
 This is less than previous years, in 2020, the IPA employed 28 staff, among them 19 are caseworkers.
 Out of these, 5 were in charge of drafting decisions on asylum applications.
-At the end 2022, IPA had a total staff of 21 persons: 2 conducing first instance interviews and 4 taking decisions or making final recommendations.[3]
+At the end 2022, IPA had a total staff of 21 persons: 2 conducing first instance interviews and 4 taking decisions or making final recommendations.[4]
+According to the Home Affairs Ministry, by the end of 2023, the IPA was in the process of recruiting 25 new protection officers, with several already in place by December 2023.[5]

-As of 20 December 2022, there were a total of 54 EUAA experts in Malta, mainly administrative assistants (10) and caseworker assistants (7).[11]
+As of 19 December 2023, there were a total of 21 EUAA experts in Malta, mainly interim support caseworkers (4) and interim support flow management support officers (3).[13]

 [4] Information provided by the Ministry for Home Affairs via a Freedom of Information Request, on 24 March 2023.

-[5] National Audit Office, Performance Audit: Fulfilling obligations in relation to asylum seekers, 7 July 2021, p.
-72, available at http://bit.ly/3CT0VeK.
+[6] National Audit Office, Performance Audit: Fulfilling obligations in relation to asylum-seekers, 7 July 2021, available at http://bit.ly/3CT0VeK, 72.

 [9] EUAA, 2022-2024 Operating plan agreed by EUAA and Malta, 16 December 2021, available at: https://bit.ly/3LUHhlJ.